 To investigators grappling with next-generation / whole-genome sequencing projects, we offer services spanning from experimental design, consultation, data processing and analysis, including the following services.
-Please Contact Us with questions or to Request A Quote.

 We have extensive experience in the analysis of RNA sequences (RNA-seq) and the identification of differentially expressed genes.
 Our typical RNA-seq workflow will includes quality control and cleaning of input sequence data, alignment to the reference genome and genes of the organism, quantification of transcript abundances, and statistical testing for genes with significant differences in expression between conditions.

 Next-generation sequencing, and the rapid production of large volumes of sequence data thereof, has extended the promise of whole-transcriptome reconstruction to investigators of non-model organisms, albeit with significant computational challenges.
 We aim to meet those challenges and offer de novo transcriptome assembly services which incorporate quality control, error correction, Trinity and additional cutting-edge assembly algorithms, assembly evaluation, filtration, and protein annotation.

 Core personnel have developed a resequencing toolkit to study whole genomic and/or targeted sequence-identification of variations in individuals and within populations, to identify novel mutations, single nucleotide polymorphisms (SNPs), indels, and structural variations for applications including Genotyping-by-sequencing and direct forward genetic mapping-by-sequencing.
 This toolkit includes GATK, FreeBayes, Bcftools, Picard, SHOREmap and MAQGene software.
 Resequencing data are analyzed via SAMtools and GATK, and tailored to sequencing platform and application to provide robust, reproducible and meaningful identification of sequence variations.